Your search returned 75 results in the Theme: india.

 A boy grows up to make positive change in his community.
 After suffering much heartache, Sundar decides change must come to his small Indian village.
 He believes girls should be valued as much as boys and that land should not be needlessly destroyed.
 Sundar’s plan?
 To celebrate the birth of every girl with the planting of 111 trees.
 Though many villagers resist at first, Sundar slowly gains their support, and today, over a quarter of a million trees grow in his village.
 A once barren, deforested landscape has become a fertile, prosperous one where girls can thrive.
 Sure to plant seeds of hope in children.
 Improving the world is within everyone’s reach.

-An American child of East Asian descent revels in dances, clothing, games, foods and other characteristics of both cultures, while blending them into...
+An American child of South Asian descent revels in dances, clothing, games, foods and other characteristics of both cultures, while blending them...
 [Read More]

-An American child of East Asian descent revels in dances, clothing, games, foods and other characteristics of both cultures, while blending them into what makes this American desi unique.
+An American child of South Asian descent revels in dances, clothing, games, foods and other characteristics of both cultures, while blending them into what makes this American desi unique.

 Romantic intrigue and electric action fill the gripping sequel to The Tiger at Midnight, a world inspired by ancient Indian history and Hindu...
 [Read More]